• Skip to primary navigation

 Wrapping Up

-I still bring out my camera when I really need the shot or of course if I’m doing client work.
-But the Google Pixel 6 camera definitely keeps my pixel peeping self happy.
-It’s low light ability and quick camera open shortcut are easily the biggest draws for me.
+I still bring out my camera when I really need the shot or, of course, if I’m doing client work.
+But the Google Pixel 6 camera definitely keeps my pixel-peeping self happy.
+Its low light ability and quick camera open shortcut are my biggest draws.

 Related Articles